Home

 Along with two of his brothers, Johann “Frederick” Younkin, also known as “Frederick G. Younkin,” was an 18th century pioneer settler of Kingwood, Turkeyfoot Township, Somerset County, PA.
 He produced at least a dozen children and 53 known grandchildren.

 He was born on Oct.
 15, 1763 in Bedminster Township, Bucks County, PA, the son of German immigrants Johannes "Heinrich" and Catharina (Scherer) Junghen.
-As a baby, he was christened in the Tohickon Lutheran Church, sponsored by Frederick Schmidt.
+As a baby, on Feb.
+24, 1764, he was christened in the Tohickon Lutheran Church, by the hand of Rev. John Wolf Lizel and sponsored by Frederick Schmidt.
+In the church records, the family name was spelled "Junkhen."

 He initially was a farmer in Haycock Township, Bucks County, and in 1786 was assessed for taxes as a single man.
 He is thought to have grown up attending or affiliated with the Tohickon Church, otherwise known as Keller's Lutheran Church and later as St. Matthew's Church, in Perkasie, Bucks County, where German language records naming him and his parents and siblings were kept.